Ali-hey-0/Codex-Account-Selector/README.md

 ---

-## 🛠️ Troubleshooting
+🛠️ Troubleshooting

 <details>
 <summary><strong>"Error: Codex installation directory not found."</strong></summary>

-**Cause:** The script cannot locate the Codex folder inside WindowsApps.
+Cause: The script cannot locate the Codex folder inside WindowsApps.

-**Fix:**
+Fix:

-- Make sure Codex is installed via Microsoft Store or winget.
+· Make sure Codex is installed via Microsoft Store or winget.
-- If installed elsewhere, manually set APP_DIR in the script.
+· If installed elsewhere, manually set APP_DIR in the script.
-- Ensure your user has read access to C:\Program Files\WindowsApps.
+· Ensure your user has read access to C:\Program Files\WindowsApps.
 (Open the folder once via File Explorer to trigger the permission prompt.)

 </details>

 <details>
 <summary><strong>"Access is denied" when launching</strong></summary>

-**Cause:** Windows may block the script or your account lacks execute rights.
+Cause: Windows may block the script or your account lacks execute rights.

-**Fix:**
+Fix:

-- Right‑click ac-codex.bat → Properties → check Unblock if the option exists.
+· Right‑click ac-codex.bat → Properties → check Unblock if the option exists.
-- Temporarily disable aggressive antivirus if it flags the script.
+· Temporarily disable aggressive antivirus if it flags the script.
-- Try running the script from a folder where you have full control (e.g., Desktop).
+· Try running the script from a folder where you have full control (e.g., Desktop).

 </details>

 <details>
 <summary><strong>Codex windows take a long time to open</strong></summary>

-**Cause:** First‑run profile generation (caches, local storage) can be slow on HDDs.
+Cause: First‑run profile generation (caches, local storage) can be slow on HDDs.

-**Fix:** Wait up to 2 minutes.
+Fix: Wait up to 2 minutes.
 Subsequent launches are almost instant.
 If it persists, delete the profile folder and let it recreate.

 </details>

 <details>
 <summary><strong>I get a blank/white window</strong></summary>

-**Cause:** GPU acceleration or corrupted profile.
+Cause: GPU acceleration or corrupted profile.

-**Fix:** Add --disable-gpu to the launch command in the script, or delete the profile folder.
+Fix: Add --disable-gpu to the launch command in the script, or delete the profile folder.

 </details>

 ---

-## 📄 License
+📄 License

 Distributed under the MIT License.
 See LICENSE for more information.
 Feel free to use, modify, and share this project freely.

 ---

-## 🤝 Contributing
+🤝 Contributing

 Contributions are what make the open‑source community so incredible.
 Any improvements you make are greatly appreciated.